criscara-dev/dendron-template/vault/computer-science.cli.apex.md

 In which forms Apex exist?
 </summary>

-Apex can be written in 2 forms: as a #class or a [[ trigger|computer-science.lang.apex.trigger]] (execution is triggered during processing DML statements);
+Apex can be written in 2 forms: as a #class or a [[ trigger|salesforce-platform.lang.apex.trigger]] (execution is triggered during processing DML statements);
 </details>